READ (Reference Effort Assessment Data) Scale - Staff Website

 Off-Desk Statistics

 Studies suggest that most reference staff do not record, with any regularity, the transactions that occur away from the desk – this can result in large data sets being lost, in terms of reporting effort / knowledge / skills etc. We strongly recommend anyone using the READ Scale also keep statistics OFF-DESK in their office.
 It is important to gather as much of this data as possible; data gathered to date shows a pattern of higher level questions being answered in offices, as opposed to at the traditional reference desk, and many reference staff do not as a matter of habit record these statistics, resulting in lost data and skewing the total number of reference transactions that actually occur at a library, but are often not counted.
 Counting off-desk reference transactions adds to the bottom line when measuring value-added reference service.
-Statistics from the spring 2007 READ study confirmed that the majority of transactions recorded away from the public service point were given a READ Scale level of 3 and above, where the opposite where true of the reference desk.
-DeskTracker can be used off-desk in offices or even when working from home.
+Statistics from the spring 2007 READ study confirmed that the majority of transactions recorded away from the public service point were given a READ Scale level of 3 and above, where the opposite was true of the reference desk.
+LibInsight can be used off-desk in offices or when working from home.

 READ (Reference Effort Assessment Data) Scale©